anubhavjetley2424/Sydney-Property-Feasibility-Engine-MAS-/README.md

 - Produces compliant concept proposals.
 - Outputs a **premium PPTX slide deck** per property.

+> **Positioning:** This MAS is built for developers to validate feasibility early, before formal DA lodgement.

 ## What You Get
 - End‑to‑end autonomous feasibility pipeline.
 - GIS composite maps (hazards + zoning + hillshade) with legends.